1700 Cascadia earthquake: Future threats

+In 2023, Washington scientists reported on a detailed study of a high-pressure and high-temperature seafloor seep, likely on the plate boundary, offshore of Oregon.
+The first seep found on the CSZ, it has been named 'Pythia's Oasis', and may play a role in the regulation of overpressures.

+Some other subduction zones have major earthquakes every 100 to 200 years; the longer interval here may indicate unusually large stress buildup and subsequent unusually large earthquake slip.

 Bridge of the Gods – Bonneville Slide

 It was once conjectured that the Cascadia earthquake may also have been linked to the Bridge of the Gods – Bonneville Slide and the Tseax Cone eruption in British Columbia, Canada.
-However, recent investigations using radiocarbon dating and dendrochronology date the Bonneville landslide around 1450.
+However, 21st-century investigations using radiocarbon dating and dendrochronology date the Bonneville landslide around 1450.